pavan-kumar-s/tpp/README.md

 As stated in the manuscript, "our best-performing model does not require any LLM-generated text during the offline indexing phase, making it both cost-efficient and less prone to noise."
 Unlike traditional approaches that rely heavily on large language models for entity or relation generation, BrowseNet only uses lightweight Named Entity Recognition (NER) via GLiNER during indexing.
 Also, it can be seen from the Tables-5,6 that the performance of GliNER is similar to that of the generative models like gpt-4o and Claude-3.7-Sonnet.
 Hence, in the final results presented, no generative models were used to generate intermediate graph structures or summaries during the indexing stage.

 2) Simplified Knowledge Graph Construction:
 Traditional methods such as HippoRAG and KAG involve both Named Entity Recognition (NER) and Relation Extraction (RE) pipelines, often requiring fine-tuned models or LLM APIs.
 This substantially increases computational cost and monetary cost (especially with LLM-based APIs).
-In contrast, BrowseNet by design requires only NER, reducing the overall construction pipeline complexity by approximately 50% still achieving the state-of-the-art results.
-This design significantly lowers both preprocessing time and infrastructure requirements, making BrowseNet more scalable and deployable in real-world settings.
+In contrast, BrowseNet is designed to use only NER, such that it achieves the state-of-the-art results and also reduces the overall construction pipeline complexity by approximately 50%.
+This design novelty significantly lowers both preprocessing time and infrastructure requirements, making BrowseNet more scalable and deployable in real-world settings.

-**Action:** We will revise the manuscript to make these cost-related benefits more explicit in the comparison with prior graph-based retrieval systems in the Appendix section.
+**Action:** We will revise the manuscript to make these cost-related benefits more explicit in the comparison with prior graph-based retrieval systems in the Introduction and Appendix sections.

 **Weakness-2:**
 W2: More experiments needed (For example, using different LLMs).